SAP-samples/teched2024-XP280/README.md

 ### Scenario 📚

 In this session we will walk you through the setup process of the SAP Build portfolio via the Terraform Provider for SAP BTP.
-At the end of the session you will have the following assets in your SAP BTP trial account ready to use:
+At the end of the session, you will have the following assets in your SAP BTP trial account ready to use:

 - SAP Build Code
 - SAP Build Process Automation